junegunn/fzf.vim/README.md

 Installation
 ------------

+To use this vim plugin, [another vim plugin][fzf-main] must also be installed first.

 fzf.vim depends on the basic Vim plugin of [the main fzf repository][fzf-main], which means you need to **set up both "fzf" and "fzf.vim" on Vim**.
 To learn more about fzf/Vim integration, see